gersteing/DashCandlestickCharting/README.md

 urllib3              1.23
 Werkzeug             0.14.1

 Flask is an application that provides for python web application creation.
 We are trying out a framework called Dash which provides the ability to create charting applications including candlestick charts.
-Dash uses plotly Plotly.js, and React.js, and Flask and can be run locally on a flask server.
+Dash uses plotly Plotly.js, and React.js, and Flask and can be run locally on a flask server which is a python web server.
 The challenge is starting the flask server correctly.

-You cannot start a flask server from within the idle application so going into idle and hitting Run will cause an error.
+You cannot start a flask server from within the idle python editor application so openning the file in idle and hitting Run will cause an error.

 Instead
 1) open a windows command prompt
-2) start any python virtual environment in which you want to run code
+2) (Optional) start any python virtual environment if you want to run the code in a python virtual environment
 3) Navigate to your project directory where you have your python scripts, or type in the full path to you python script and run the primary script (dash_plotly_candlestick.py) to start the flask server directly using the python executable.
 This assumes python is installed and the path variable is set in windows/ the $ represents the windows command prompt:
 $ python dash_plotly_candlestick.py